IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 environment of PvD-aware hosts and non-PvD-aware hosts.
 If there is a need to give specific information to PvD-aware hosts only, then it is RECOMMENDED to send two RA messages, one for each class of hosts.
+This approach allows for two distinct sets of configuration information to be sent in a way that will not disrupt non-PvD-aware hosts.
 If two RA messages are sent for this reason, they MUST be sent from two different link-local source addresses ({{router}}).
 For example, here is the RA sent for non-PvD-aware hosts: